krain-arnold/rosa-workshop-content/rosa-content/index.md

 Join your friendly NAPS Ministriy of Hyperscalers for a hands-on workshop with Red Hat OpenShift Service on AWS (ROSA).

-During the event, your Ministry of Hyperscaler SMEs (Superficially-Minded Entertainers) and other Red Hat Cloud Services experts will guide you through the ROSA architecture and will answer your questions.
+During the event, your Ministry of Hyperscaler SMEs (Subject Matter Enthusiasts) and other Red Hat Cloud Services experts will guide you through the ROSA architecture and will answer your questions.

 **Who should attend:** This two-day, in-person workshop is ideal for **Consulting Architects, Solution Architects, Technical Account Managers and _talented_ SSPs** who need to develop an understanding of how to build, deploy and scale applications on ROSA.